Nicohena/Nicohena/README.md

 I've got a bunch of pinned projects, but my favorite is **[Gojo](https://github.com/Nicohena/House-Rental-System)**

 I've built over 5 production-grade full-stack apps, but privately..
-I've lost count at this point.

-I'm currently looking for a software engineering internship — remote, on-site, or hybrid.
-Let's build something cool together.
+I've build much more.

 ## Facts About me: